devendranaga/programming-in-C-and-Cpp/book.md

     return 0;
 }
 ```

+A conditional check `if (p)` is also a valid check , but this check only check if the value is non zero.
+If the value is 0, then the statements under `if (p)` never executes.
+Understand that in C, the conditional checks depend on the value in the variable.

 Generally the `else` statement does not have to follow the `if` statement.
 But it is a good practise to have an `else` statement if needed.